Integration from Apple Wallet using Wallet Extensions

 Implement the UI Extension

-The overarching requirement of the UI Extension is that you need to have (as the initial view controller of the Storyboard) a class that implements PKIssuerProvisioningExtensionAuthorizationProviding
+The overarching requirement of the UI Extension is that you need to have a class that implements PKIssuerProvisioningExtensionAuthorizationProviding

 The main requirement of this protocol is to include a completionHandler